webapicookbook/hyper/README.md

  - [x] : support for ..
 LENGTH - returns length of saved stack
  - [x] : support for ..
 PATH _{JSONPath}_ returns results of a JSONPath query from top-of-stack response
  - [x] : support for **CJ** returns a strong-typed version of response from top of the stack (`vnd.collection+json`)
  - [x] : support for ..
+METADATA returns metadata array from a collection+JSON response
+ - [x] : support for ..
 LINKS returns links array from a collection+JSON response
  - [x] : support for ..
 ITEMS returns items array from a collection+JSON response
  - [x] : support for ..
 QUERIES returns queries array from a collection+JSON response